moira-alert/doc/source/user_guide/advanced.rst

 You can use any Python expression with predefined constants here:

 - ``t1``, ``t2``, ... are values from your targets
-- ``OK``, ``WARN``, ``ERROR`` are states that must be the result of evaluation
+- ``OK``, ``WARN``, ``ERROR``, ``NODATA`` are states that must be the result of evaluation
+- ``PREV_STATE`` is equal to previously set state, and allows you to prevent frequent state changes

-.. note:: Use only targets that resolve into one metric in Advanced Mode.
-There is no way for Moira to understand how to
+.. note:: Only T1 target can resolve into multiple metrics in Advanced Mode.
+T2, T3, ... must resolve to single metrics.
-          use multiple-metric targets in an expression.
+          Moira will calculate expression separately for every metric in T1.

 .. note:: Expression evaluation is intended to be as safe as possible.
 You can't use any Python functions here.